mdn/content/files/en-us/web/css/css_selectors/index.md

 - [Pseudo classes](/en-US/docs/Web/CSS/Pseudo-classes)

-  - : The `:` pseudo allow the selection of elements based on state information that is not contained in the document tree.
+  - : Pseudo-classes allow the selection of elements based on state information that is not contained in the document tree.

 - [Learn: CSS selectors](/en-US/docs/Learn/CSS/Building_blocks/Selectors)